1725 English cricket season: The Artillery Ground

 The Honourable Artillery Company (HAC) had, in 1639, acquired the land in Finsbury that would become the Artillery Ground.
 It was a multi-purpose venue first mentioned in the context of cricket in 1725 when the HAC said in its Minutes of the Court of Assistants at the Armory:

 On the 7th of May, the Clerk [to the Court of Assistants of the Honourable Artillery Company] gave notice to Mr. Robinson, who rented the herbage (having obtained the lease in October 1722, from J. Smith, Jun.) to take up the posts and put a stop to the exercising of horses in the Ground, which was contrary to the lease, besides being 'dishonourable to this Company'.

 Mr Robinson apparently took no notice of this and, on 7 October, proceedings were ordered to be taken against him for his neglect, and also for allowing cricket on the ground.
 A further note was added to the Court Minutes on 7 October concerning abuse done to the herbage of the ground by not only the horses but "also by Crickett Players".
 Despite HAC disapproval, the ground was being used for big matches only five years later.
 The earliest known match there was between Middlesex and Surrey on 10 August 1730.

 Other events

-By 1725, cricket had been recorded in only eight English counties, and yet there had already been games in India and the Americas.
-In March 1725, an American judge called Samuel Sewell recorded instances of his lodger, Sam Hirst, playing cricket on common land in Boston.
-Sewell referred to the game as "wicket" and it had slight variations from English cricket.
-The pitch was longer at 25 yards instead of 22 yards; the wickets were only four inches high and also much wider than in England.
+By 1725, cricket had been recorded in only eight English counties, although there had already been games in India and the Americas.
+In March 1725, American judge Samuel Sewall recorded instances of his lodger, Sam Hirst, playing cricket on common land in Boston.
+Sewall referred to the game as "wicket" and it had slight variations from English cricket.
+The pitch was longer at 25 yd instead of 22 yd; the wickets were only 4 in high and also much wider than in England.

-According to the London Evening Post on 27 March, two men called Campbell and Marshall were arrested while they were playing cricket at Moorfields, north of London.
+According to the London Evening Post on 27 March 1725, two men called Campbell and Marshall were arrested while they were playing cricket at Moorfields, north of London.
 They were charged with robbery, having mugged a courting couple a few days earlier in Islington.